The first player ever drafted in the NFL didn’t end up playing: Here’s why - NewsBreak

 Berwagner’s playing was enough to catch the attention of the Eagles during the draft, but the team soon traded his rights to the Chicago Bears.
 Unfortunately, contract demands would keep Berwanger out of the league.

 In an interview with The New York Times years later, Berwanger explained that he had asked then-Bears coach George Halas for $25,000 for two years with a no-cut contract, far more than what most players were making at the time.
-The price tag was too high, and Berwanger decided instead to become a foam-rubber salesman.
+The price tag was too high, and Berwanger decided instead to become a foam-rubber salesman.‘Jailhouse Redemption’: New discovery+ show dives deep into Chesterfield County Jail

 Berwanger became a naval officer during World War II and when he returned to Chicago, he set up Jay Berwanger, Inc., a manufacturer of plastic and rubber strips for vehicles, according to his obituary in the Chicago Tribune.
 He died of lung cancer in 2002 at the age of 88.